MASILab/DeepOpenLung/README.md

 # DeepOpenLung Overview

 This is the Deep Learning Open-source Lung cancer risk estimation repository, with PyTorch implementations.
-We prevoide source code, running tutorial, docker, and [example image](https://drive.google.com/drive/folders/1gyKfWa_vmI_0K0dZ_lBUynCnOJhy3dKU?usp=sharing) in this repository.
+We prevoide source code, running tutorial, pre-trained model, docker, and [example image](https://drive.google.com/drive/folders/1gyKfWa_vmI_0K0dZ_lBUynCnOJhy3dKU?usp=sharing) in this repository.

 Please see the requirement in the Dockerfile.
 Different version packages should be easy to adapt (not guarantee).